 Statistics show that the automotive industry is responsible for close to 3% of the United States’ Gross Domestic Product (GDP), equating to hundreds of billions of dollars a year.
 In other words, it’s a huge industry that makes a major contribution to the economy.
 But what do we actually mean when talking about the automotive industry and automotive businesses?

 Well, the term is quite a broad one and can encapsulate a wide range of different businesses.
-Automotive businesses can include car dealerships, auto repair shops, aftermarket car parts manufacturers. delivery services, airport shuttle services, auto detailing businesses, auto servicing specialists, auto electronics shops, and much, much more.
+Automotive businesses can include car dealerships, auto repair shops, and aftermarket car parts manufacturers. delivery services, airport shuttle services, auto detailing businesses, auto servicing specialists, auto electronics shops, and much, much more.

 In short, there are many different directions you can choose to go when setting up an automotive business.
 However, regardless of the path you choose and the sort of business you decide to set up, you’ll need to make sure of one thing: you have to have your own automotive merchant account.
-This is what makes it possible to receive electronic payments, and without it, your business has little chance to grow or even get started in the first place.
+This is what makes it possible to receive electronic payments, and without it, your business has little chance to grow or even getting started in the first place.

 So what do we mean by the term “automotive merchant account” and why are these accounts so important for the average automotive business in today’s world?
 Well, in order to understand what is an automotive merchant account, you first need to understand a basic definition of merchant accounts and know how they function.